chatwars/chatwars-api-docs/public-exchanges.md

 ### au_digest
 _I'll buy this one and that one!
 Wait!
 Stop outbidding your own teammates!_

-Every 3 minutes, a list of all active auction lots will be sent to this exchange.
+Every 3 minutes, a list of all active and finished during last hour auction lots will be sent to this exchange.
 ```javascript
 [
  {